 Like the sex drive, sperm production is normal in most males with CF. However, the thick mucus produced by CF can impair the reproductive process.

-Vas deferens is a duct that transports sperm from the epididymis, where it is stored prior to ejaculation.
-In CF, this duct can get blocked with thick mucus.
-Due to this blockage, the passage of sperm can be blocked and lead to infertility.
+The vas deferens, in men, is a duct that transports sperm from the epididymis — a duct behind the testes — where it is stored prior to ejaculation.
+In CF, this duct can get blocked with mucus, obstructing the passage of sperm.
+Such a blockage can lead to infertility.

 The risk of passing CF to future generations